Clastify logo

 Devices whose resistance can change

 A light-dependent resistor is a semiconductor resistor whose resistance decreases as light intensity increases.
-Incoming photons transfer energy to the material and free more charge carriers, so the same potential difference can drive a larger current.
+Incoming photons transfer energy to the material and free more charge carriers, so the same potential difference can produce a larger current.

 Image